stormbeard/thesis/proposal/proposal.md

 TODO: Explain rack awareness

+### Nutanix Cluster Hardware Configurations

+TODO: Describe RUs, nodes, networking, and anything else infrastructure-wise

 ### The Current issues with Heterogeneous Clusters

 TODO:
 -- Inconsistent space utilization on nodes.
 -- Overburdening small nodes via replica traffic

-### Nutanix Cluster Hardware Configurations

-TODO: Describe RUs, nodes, networking, and anything else infrastructure-wise

 Project: Adaptive Replica Selection
 -------------------

-TODO: Describe the overall plan of assigning a fitness function to each disk and ranking them for selection.
-Possible Rackable unit and node-level fitness to be used as well.

-Also mention there will be benchmarks and tests.
+To remedy the problems that arise from hetereogeneous cluster configurations discussed in the previous section, I plan to implement an adaptive replica selection algorithm.
+This algorithm uses a "fitness value" that is calculated from various statistics available for each disk such as disk fullness, latency, business, etc. These fitness values are to be used as a ranking mechanism when selecting where the Stargate will place data.
+This should result the prevention of many of the issues discussed in the introduction.

 ### Fitness Score Calculation

-TODO: Mention the stats available to us and how they'll be used in the calculations for each level.
+Currently, each Stargate keeps track of a large number of statistics for its local disks:

+This data will be used to calculate a single value for each disk in the cluster via

 #### Fitness Score Hierarchies